Kalissaac/ocfdocs/internal/docs/operatingrules/bylaws.md

 bylaw 16 added at the Board meeting of November 4, 2019.
 Bylaw 7 amended and bylaw 17 added at the Board meeting of November 18, 2019.
 Bylaws 9.1 and 13.1 amended, bylaws 10, 11, and 12.4 repealed, and bylaw 18 added at the Board meeting of December 2, 2019.
+Bylaw 12.2 amended and bylaws 18.1.7, 18.3.3,
+and 19 added at the Board meeting of September 9, 2020.
+Bylaws 18.1.8 and 18.3.2 added at the Board meeting of April 13, 2021.
+Bylaw 5 and 18 amended
+at the Board meeting of November 17, 2021.